Is Forbidden Throne the new forbidden fruit?

 The Forbidden Throne slot is the latest to explore the fantasy theme and signals the return of Microgaming to making top quality slots.
 Are you about to fall in love with the Sorceress on Reel 2 as I did?

-Where to play Forbidden Throne for real
+Play Forbidden Throne for Free

 The new Forbidden Throne slot by Microgaming